 Helm by Matt Tytel

 Helm is a capable subtractive synthesizer that works on all major operating systems.
 You can use Helm as a standalone app or a synth plugin in Windows, macOS, and Linux.

 The instrument features a modern-looking interface that provides the right balance of flexibility and ease of use.
-Despite its extensive feature set, Helm manages to keep all the controls on a single UI panel without the need for menu diving.
+Despite its extensive feature set, Helm keeps all the controls on a single UI panel without the need for menu diving.
 This speeds up the programming workflow and makes the synthesizer more user-friendly.

 Helm offers everything you’d expect to see in a subtractive synthesizer, with a few added features that you won’t find in most other freeware synths.
-One such feature is the stutter effect that is perfect for making glitchy and pulsing sounds.
-Another great addition is the arpeggiator module, which works great in tandem with Helm’s built-in step sequencer.
+One such feature is the stutter effect, perfect for making glitchy and pulsing sounds.
+Another great addition is the arpeggiator module, which works together with Helm’s built-in step sequencer.

 More info: Helm

 Synth1 is a legendary freeware synthesizer plugin that has been around for ages.
 Ichiro Toda released the first version of the instrument back in 2002.
 According to Wikipedia, it is one of the most downloaded VST plugins of all time.